Free Consultation, Available 24/7

-To get probation instead of incarceration in California, you must be eligible for probation and your criminal defense attorney must convince a judge that you deserve to receive it in place of jail or prison time.
+To get probation instead of incarceration in California, you must be eligible and your criminal defense attorney must convince a judge that you deserve to receive it in place of jail or prison time.
 Here’s a look at the legal and factual considerations that go into whether the judge agrees to your lawyer’s request.

 The California Penal Code defines probation as “the suspension of the imposition or execution of a sentence and the order of conditional and revocable release in the community under the supervision of a probation officer.”
 Put simply, probation is when you get the chance to serve all or part of your sentence out of jail or prison, so long as you don’t break court-imposed rules (or “conditions”) and are supervised by a probation officer.